 Wining and dining at any one of the many cafes, bars and restaurants that line Jetty Road is a real treat here.
 Be sure to also get your fashion-fix at any of the trendy local boutiques or take in a movie at the cinema for a fantastic day out.
 Top it all off by watching the sun set over the ocean cocktail in-hand at Marina Pier before enjoying a romantic dinner at one of the fine-dining restaurants nearby.

-Relate article: Here’s how to do 48 Hours in Adelaide Hills
+Relate article: The Best Things to Do & See in The Adelaide Hills

 Need to Know